 Spectral Repair makes it easier to identify, select and remove problem frequencies and unwanted sounds.
 It helps to determine what a waveform isn't telling you.
 Not only can you see noise in an effect’s spectrogram, but you can also often tell what type of noise it is—from clicks and pops to hum and buzz.
 That high pitched tone around 16 kHz that creeps up in a lot of recordings?
 With RX, you can see it’s there and remove it accurately.

-Below is an example of how a pulsing sound effect from the Odyssey Collection looks in the spectrogram before and after a pass through RX.
-On the left is the original clip with two sounds spliced together.
+Below is an example of how a pulsing sound effect from The Odyssey Collection looks in the spectrogram before and after a pass through RX.
+On the top is the original clip with two sounds spliced together.
 The first sound doesn't seem to need much work, but you can see in the second sound a lot of activity in the upper end of the spectrum.

-On the right is the polished clip.
+On the bottom is the polished clip.
 Listen to the two clips and see if you can hear the difference Spectral Repair made on the sound.